pingcap/docs-cn/system-variables.md

 - Default value: `tikv,tiflash,tidb`
 - This variable is used to set the storage engine list that TiDB can use when reading data.

+### tidb_log_file_max_days <span class="version-mark">New in v5.3</span>

+- Scope: SESSION
+- Default value: `0`
+- This variable is used to adjust the maximum days of logger on the current TiDB instance.
+Its value defaults to the value of the [`max-days`](/tidb-configuration-file.md#max-days) configuration in the configuration file.
+Changing the variable value only affects the current TiDB instance.
+After TiDB is restarted, the variable value is reset and the configuration value is not affected.

 ### tidb_low_resolution_tso

 - Scope: SESSION